Italy's Renzi wins vote to keep Fincantieri shipyard operating

 Renzi has sought to shore up Italy’s struggling manufacturing sector as the economy, the euro zone’s third biggest, timidly exits a three-year recession.

-The government passed a similar decree last month to keep open the Ilva steel factory, which also faced a partial closure due to a court investigation, and protect 16,000 jobs .
+The government passed a similar decree last week to keep open the Ilva steel factory, which also faced a partial closure due to a court investigation, and protect 16,000 jobs,

-Prosecutors have protested against the government’s intervention, challenging the decree in favour of the Ilva plant, Europe’s largest steel factory by output capacity, in the Constitutional Court.
+Prosecutors have protested against the government’s intervention, challenging the decree in favor of the Ilva plant, Europe’s largest steel factory by output capacity, to the Constitutional Court.

-Alongside the measure to keep the shipyard open were reductions to healthcare spending this year worth 2.3 billion euros, cuts which were already foreseen in this year’s budget. (reporting by Roberto Landucci, writing by Gavin Jones; editing by Mark Potter)
+Alongside the measure to keep the shipyard open were reductions to healthcare spending this year worth 2.3 billion euros.
+Those cuts were already foreseen in this year’s budget.